There are two things in life that are almost impossible to bring back to their original status.

 pallela perilla leaves (smells like basil and mint combined).
 Very common in Korean cuisine.
 If you can’t find them, use sweet basil instead.

 FYI, a well seasoned cast iron skillet is one of the greatest cookware.
 It bakes corn bread beautifully, your Korean pancakes will have crisp edges, and you can even bake a pizza inside with beautiful crust.
 Plus, it is affordable!
 The only down side?
 It is HEAVY!
-Check My Store for more information and the reviews.

 “You are right.
 He is the soggy noodle for me.”